Jakob Beinhart: Life

 Born in Geislingen an der Steige, he accepted citizenship of Breslau (now known as Wrocław) on 14 February 1483 and the following year he first appeared in the register of that city's master painters and sculptors guild, of which he was frequently elected elder.
-He owned several properties in Wroclaw.
+He owned several properties in Wrocław.
 His son Christoph also became a sculptor and had a workshop of his own from 1521 onwards.

 Jakob trained many apprentices in his studio, including his cousins Antonius (1498), Caspar (1505) and Hans (1506).
 He received a large number of commissions, which led to a decline in his works' quality.
-His only signed hand-carved work is a sandstone figure of the Madonna and Child on the north side of the sacristy at Wrocław's St Mary Magdalene Church - it bears a signature "Jacob 1499 Beynhart".
+His only signed hand-carved work is a sandstone figure of the Madonna and Child on the north side of the sacristy at Wrocław's St Mary Magdalene Church – it bears a signature "Jacob 1499 Beynhart".